MinaProtocol/mina/docs/specs/consensus/README.md

 Observe that by definition the minimum window density is always decreasing.
 Therefore, a peer that has disconnected from the network for a long period and wishes to rejoin will have a higher minimum window density for it current best chain when compared to the canonical chain (i.e. the best chain for the network).

 Recall that the long-range fork rule dictates that the peer select the chain with the higher minimum density.
 However, this will actually be the peer's current chain, rather than the network's canonical chain (since the minimum window density is always decreasing).
-Thus, the peer will be stuck and not sync-- the so-called investion problem.
+Thus, the peer will be stuck and synchronization will not succeed-- the so-called inversion problem.

 **Solution**